torvalds/linux/Documentation/arm64/booting.rst

 counterpart.
 EL2 is the hypervisor level and exists only in non-secure mode.
 EL3 is the highest priority level and exists only in secure mode.

-For the purposes of this document, we will use the term `boot loader' simply to define all software that executes on the CPU(s) before control is passed to the Linux kernel.
+For the purposes of this document, we will use the term `boot loader` simply to define all software that executes on the CPU(s) before control is passed to the Linux kernel.
 This may include secure monitor and hypervisor code, or it may just be a handful of instructions for